nikitashirdhankar95/PowerBi_Project1/README.md

 PowerBI Project 3 Amazon year wise sales Dashboard

 🔹 Goal:
-The goal of this project is to analyze Amazon product data to uncover patterns in pricing, customer reviews, ratings, and product categories.
-By performing exploratory data analysis and visualization, the project aims to identify key factors influencing product success, customer satisfaction, and competitive positioning.
-The ultimate objective is to provide data-driven insights that can assist sellers and businesses in optimizing their strategies on the Amazon platform.
+The goal of this project is to perform an in-depth analysis of sales performance and profitability metrics for the company.
+We will focus on understanding key performance indicators (KPIs), sales projections, product units sold, returns, and the overall profitability across different customer segments and regions.
+The insights generated from this analysis will support strategic decision-making for optimizing sales, improving profit margins, and targeting growth opportunities.

 🔹 Skills Demonstrated:
 •	Data cleaning & transformation